Gordon Ramsay Chicken Curry Recipe

 How To Make Gordon Ramsay Chicken Curry

-1. Prep the Vegetables: Peel the butternut squash and grate it using the coarse side of a box grater (you only need the neck part).
-Grate the red onion and ginger as well.
-Having these ready is crucial as the cooking process is very fast.
+1. Prep the Vegetables: Peel the butternut squash and grate it on the coarse side of a box grater.
+You only need the neck part.
+Grate the red onion and ginger the same way.

-2. Sauté the Base: Heat a large non-stick frying pan over medium-high heat with a drizzle of vegetable oil.
-Add the grated butternut squash and season with salt and pepper.
-Stir-fry for 1-2 minutes until it starts to soften.
+2. Cook the Squash: Heat a large non-stick frying pan over medium-high heat with a drizzle of vegetable oil.
+Add the grated butternut squash, season with salt and pepper, and stir-fry for 1-2 minutes until it starts to soften.

-3. Add Aromatics: Add the grated onion and curry powder (or garam masala) to the pan.
-Cook for another minute, stirring constantly so the spices toast and become fragrant.
-Add the chopped chilli and grated ginger, cooking for 30 more seconds.
+3. Toast the Spices: Add the grated onion and curry powder to the pan.
+Stir for another minute so the spices toast and turn fragrant.
+Add the chilli and ginger and cook for 30 more seconds.

-4. Cook the Chicken: Push the vegetable mixture to the outer edges of the pan to create a well in the centre.
-Drizzle a little more oil in the middle and add the diced chicken breast.
-Season the chicken and sear it for 2 minutes until it turns white and begins to brown.
+4. Sear the Chicken: Push the vegetables to the edges of the pan.
+Drizzle a bit more oil in the centre and add the diced chicken.
+Season and sear for 2 minutes until white on the outside.

-5. Build the Sauce: Pour in the canned tomatoes and chicken stock.
-Stir everything together, combining the chicken with the spiced vegetable base.
-Allow it to bubble vigorously for 2-3 minutes.
+5. Build the Sauce: Pour in the chopped tomatoes and chicken stock.
+Stir everything together and let it bubble hard for 2-3 minutes.

-6. Finish the Curry: Pour in the coconut milk and stir well.
+6. Add the Coconut Milk: Pour in the coconut milk and stir well.
 Add the frozen peas and simmer for 1-2 minutes until the sauce thickens and the chicken is cooked through.
-Finally, toss in the fresh spinach and let it wilt for 30 seconds.
-Remove from heat and garnish with fresh coriander.

 Gordon Ramsay Chicken Curry Recipe